vskode/acodet/README.md

     `pytest -v tests/*`

 # Usage

-## AcoDet usage with GUI
+## GUI

 AcoDet provides a graphical user interface (GUI) for users to intuitively use the program.
 All inputs and outputs are handled through the GUI.
-To run the gui, run (while in acodet directory):
+To run the gui, run (while in acodet directory and virtual environment activated):

 `streamlit run streamlit_app.py`

 This should start a new tab in a web browser which runs the interface that you can interact with.
 It is important that your virtual environment where you have installed the required packages is active, for that see the Installation sections.
 To activate the environment run

-`source ../env_acodet/Scripts/activate` (on Windows) or
+`source .env_acodet/Scripts/activate` (on Windows) or

-`source ../env_acodet/bin/activate` (on Mac/Linux)
+`source .env_acodet/bin/activate` (on Mac/Linux)

 while your terminal directory is inside **acodet**.

-### Usecase 1: generating annotations (GUI)

-- Choose the 1 - Inference option from the first drop-down menu
-- Choose between the predefined Settings
-0. run all of the steps
-1. generating new annotations
-2. filterin existing annotations
-3. generating hourly predictions
-- click Next
+All inputs of the GUI have little help icons providing explanations about the required inputs.

+### Model Selection

+- Choose whether to run a model requiring a checkpoint or not

+- Depending on your previous choice, AcoDet will list all models supported by bacpipe that either do, or do not require checkpoints

+### Input Data Selection

 - Depending on your choice you will be prompted to enter the path leading to either your sound files our existing annotation files
     - Enter a path in the text field that is one directory above the folder you would like to use
     - In the dropdown menu you will be presented with all the folders inside the specified path.
 Choose the one you would like to work with
     - **Important**: time stamps are required within the file names of the source files for steps 0. and 3.

+### Model Settings

+- Open the Advanced Settings tab
+- specify different configurations
+- **Important**: If you selected a model with checkpoint
+    - enter the path to the main checkpoint_dir (that's above the model_name-dir containing the actual checkpoint)

+### Use Pretrained Linear Classifier

+- To select a pretrained linear classifer (for example from bacpipe), set the corresponding setting to `Yes`
+- Then, enter the path to the folder containing the linear classifier `.pt` file and the `label2index.json` file (both are saved by `bacpipe` if the `classification` task is set).

+### Inference

 - If required, choose a Model threshold
 - click Run computation
 - A progress bar should show the progress of your computations

-- click Show results
+### Outputs

+During inference the model generated annotations will be saved in `../generated_annotations` under a time-stamp named folder corresponding to when you ran the program.
+Within that folder, you'll find a folder `thresh_0.5` and a `stats.csv` file and a `multiclass_df.csv` file.
+Within the `thresh_0.5` folder you'll find folder names corresponding to all species classified with a prediction value > 0.5 in the datset.
+The directory structure within the folder mimics that of the source audio directories.

+The `stats.csv` file contains information on every source audio file, the extracted timestamp from the file name, the number of predictions exceeding 0.8 and 0.9 and the time to process the file.

+The `multiclass_df.csv` file contains information on every species that was annotated with prediction values > 0.5, the avg and std confidence, the number of occurrences and the most active audio file.

+Aside from the species folder names you'll also find the folder names `multiclass`, `All_Combined` and `analysis` in `thresh_0.5`.
+In `multiclass`, the annotation files contain the high value prediction label along with the respective value for each context window.
+In `All_Combined` you'll find annotation files with columns for each species exceeding the threshold in that file.
+In `analysis` you'll again find all the species folder names and within them `.csv` files and visualizations of presence/absence for the hours within the audio source dataset.

+### GUI Results Presentation

 - The Output section will provide you with information of the location of the files, and depending on your choice of predifines Settings will show different tabs.
-    - the "Stats" is an overview of all processed files, with timestamp and number of predictions
+    - the first tab shows the contents of the `stats.csv` and `multiclass_df.csv` files
-    - the "Annot.
+    - the second tab: "Annot.
 Files" gives you a dropdown menu where you can look into prediction values for each vocalization within each source file.
 By default the threshold for this will be at 0.5, meaning that all sections with prediction values below that will be discarded.
-    - the "Filtered Files" shows the same as the previous tab, however, it only shows sections with previously defined values exceeding the predefined threshold.
+    - the third tab, "Filtered Files" shows the same as the previous tab, however, it only shows sections with previously defined values exceeding the predefined threshold.
-    - the "Annotaion Plots" shows you a visualization revealing the number of anotations per hour in your dataset.
-Choose your dataset from the dropdown (in some cases there is only one dataset inside your previously defined folder).
+    - the forth tab, "Annotation Plots" shows you a visualization revealing the number of anotations per hour in your species/dataset.
+Choose your species/dataset from the dropdown (in some cases there is only one dataset inside your previously defined folder).
+Choose `multiclass` to see the entire activity within the dataset.
-        - The calculations behind this visualization is explained in detail in the corresponding journal paper that is currenlty under review and will be linked here as soon as published.
+        - The calculations behind this visualization is explained in [Explanation of Sequence limit](#explanation-of-sequence-limit)
         - You can choose between a "Simple limit" and a "Sequence limit"
-            - the main distinction is whether consecute vocalizations are required for them to be counted (this should help reduce false positives)
+            - the main distinction is whether consecutive vocalizations are required for them to be counted (this should help reduce false positives)
             - the "Simple limit" will compute much faster than the "Sequence limit"
-        - You can also change the threshold of the model predictions which will then allo you to update the visualization.
-If the "Sequence limit" is chose, the number limit can also be changed, which will change the required number of consecutive vocalizations for them to be counted.
+        - You can also change the threshold of the model predictions which will then allow you to update the visualization.
+If the "Sequence limit" is chosen, the number limit can also be changed, which will change the required number of consecutive vocalizations for them to be counted.
 (Try it out)
         - All visualizations can be exported as .png files by clicking on the small camera icon in the top right.
-    - the "Presence Plots" shows a similar visualization as the previous section, however, only showing binary presence.
+    - the fifth tab, "Presence Plots" shows a similar visualization as the previous section, however, only showing binary presence.

-### Usecase 2: generating new training data (GUI)

-This feature is currently not integrated in the gui.
-### Usecase 3: training (GUI)

-This feature is currently not integrated in the gui.

 ## AcoDet usage headless
 Users only need to change the files **simple_congif.yml** and **advanced_config.yml** to use AcoDet.
 Once the config files are changed, users can run the program by running the command `python run.py` inside the **acodet** directory.